 Just like when you're exploring any abandoned hotel, this one in the Azores is safe, with a little bit of common sense - like not falling into the elevator shafts or walking under bits of ceiling that look like they are going to fall off.
 The floors are extremely solid and there's the odd sharp edge or two, but nothing for experienced urban explorers - or even inexperienced urban explorers - to worry about.

 I'd even go so far as to say that it would be safe enough to go at night - just make sure you bring a good flashlight.
+I even heard about a guy who slept there at night, but I haven't tried that myself yet ;)

 Is Abandoned Hotel Exploration Scary?